 HOKA also offers a waterproof Goretex version of the Speedgoat 4.

-HOKA trail runners are definitely the right shoe for my feet.
+HOKA trail runners are the right shoe for my feet.
 They have all but eliminated my plantar fasciitis and extended my long-distance hiking.